jeff-hykin/cu_vslam_rs/README.md

 # cu_vslam_rs

 Rust FFI for [NVIDIA cuVSLAM](https://github.com/nvidia-isaac/cuVSLAM) visual odometry: raw bindings in `cu_vslam_rs::ffi` plus a safe `Tracker` wrapper.
-The repository also vendors a cuVSLAM v17.0.0 fork (`cuvslam/`) and a nix flake that packages a cuVSLAM SDK per platform — including **macOS on Apple silicon via [CuMetal](https://github.com/jeff-hykin/cuda-metal)**.
+The repository also vendors a cuVSLAM v17.0.0 fork (`cuvslam/`) and a nix flake that packages a cuVSLAM SDK per platform**.

 ## Layout